Support Groups in Palmetto Bay, FL

 This is a group adressing adolescents issues, gender identity issues, lack of friends, loneliness, depression, anxiety, etc. For joung people in need of support and professional guidance.
 Friday at 5 PM.
 Cost $40 -ALSO INSURANCE ASSEPTED- Call for more information / reservation: 305-254-9600 Dr. Verna

-Photo of Stella Verna, Counselor, PhD
+Photo of Dr. Stella Verna, Counselor, PhD, LMHC, LMFT

-Hosted by Stella Verna
+Hosted by Dr. Stella Verna

 Group meets in Palmetto Bay, FL 33176